 On January 1, 2012, the Company adopted changes issued by the FASB to the presentation of comprehensive income.
 These changes give an entity the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The option to present components of other comprehensive income as part of the statement of changes in stockholders' equity was eliminated.
-The items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income were not changed.
+The option to present components of other comprehensive income or when an item of other comprehensive income must be reclassified to net income were not changed.
 Additionally, no changes were made to the calculation and presentation of earnings per share.
 Management elected to present the two-statement option.
 Other than the change in presentation, the adoption of these changes had no impact on the consolidated financial statements.